To be eligible for competition, student-athletes are required to maintain progress toward degree by meeting the following:

 You may NOT knowingly provide information to individuals involved in organized gambling activities concerning intercollegiate athletics competition.

 You may NOT solicit a bet on ANY intercollegiate team or on ANY professional team.

 You may NOT accept a bet on any team representing the University of Tennessee or participate in any gambling activity that involves intercollegiate athletics through a bookmaker, a parlay card or any other method employed by organized gambling.

 Any violation of the above regulations will be sanctioned as follows:

 Any student-athlete who engages in activity designed to influence the outcome of an intercollegiate contest (ie: point shaving), shall permanently lose all remaining eligibility in all sports.

-A student-athlete may receive compensation for teaching or coaching sports skills or techniques in his or her sport on a fee-for-lesson basis, provided the following conditions are met:
+A student-athlete may receive compensation for teaching or coaching sports skills or techniques in his or her sport on a fee-for-lesson basis, subject to the following conditions:

 All student-athletes must complete the housing form and turn it into the Compliance Office.
 Any changes in living arrangements during the academic year must be updated with the Compliance Office.